PBG-Ec/MicrosimulationTobaccoTax_Ecuador/README.md

 - **Behavioral Response Modeling:**
   The simulation incorporated tobacco price elasticity (Mena 2024) to predict how different income groups would respond.

-- **Elasticity Split:**
-  - 50% of the response would be smokers quitting (extensive margin)
-  - 50% would be reduced cigarette consumption among continuing smokers (intensive margin)

 ## Data Sources & Assumptions

 - **Synthetic Dataset vs. Real Survey Data:**
-  The study used a synthetic dataset from Ecuador Survey.
+  The study used a synthetic dataset from Ecuador NCD and risk factor Survey.

-- **Healthcare costs and use **
+- **Healthcare costs and use**
-  HC costs and use were compiled or borrowed from prior studies and.
+  HC costs and use were compiled or borrowed from prior studies and local reference.

 ##  Impact Analysis